toneburst/bline/README.md

 - K2 : Toggle parameter group
 - K3 : Currently unassigned

 Not all parameters are exposed in the UI display.
 Mapping Params to MIDI controller recommended!
+If you have a Novation Launch Control XL, plug it in and assign it to controller slot 16.

 See wiki for more information.